JanRuffian/HealthcareFraud/README.md

 The folder structure is as follows:
 - data: Where data files should be stored and maintained
-- models: Jupyter Notebooks and R code for the different models
+- models: Jupyter Notebooks and R code for the different models (Final models are based on the Jupyter Notebook/The final Lasso model is estimated in R)
 - presentation: The powerpoint presentation is uploaded there

 One File in Healthcare Folder: